Help us improve your experience.

 Onboard a Brownfield Switch

 For virtual devices such as a vJunos-switch or legacy devices that predate the use of Mist claim codes on the hardware, you need to adopt, rather than claim them.
-If the VM has been claimed in one environment, such as Global02, it may not be available from the inventory or installed base of another environment or organization because the MAC address may still be attached to the original environment.
-To prevent this, be sure to release the device from the original environment, or recreate the virtual device, which will generate a new virtual MAC for it.
+Note that if the VM was previously claimed in one environment, such as Global02, it may not be available from the inventory or installed base of another environment or organization (this is because the MAC address may still be attached to the original environment.)
+You need to release the device from the original environment, or recreate the virtual device, which will generate a new virtual MAC for it.

-In this procedure, you will make a few configuration changes to the Juniper Mist portal, and some to the switch using the Junos OS CLI.
-Be sure you can log in to both systems.
+In the procedure below, you will make configuration changes to the Juniper Mist portal, and also to the switch using the Junos OS CLI.
+Be sure you can log in to both environments.

 To onboard a brownfield switch to the Mist cloud: